kolakows/TSP-DynamicProgramming/README.md

 Additionally, results from the whole program run (all instances tested) are aggregated into a `*.csv` file that contains: instance file name, cost of the cycle found, best time and average time of calculating TSP for this instance.

-# Running
+### Running

 After launching the program you can choose between the batch mode (`b`) and the interactive mode (`i`).

-## Batch mode
+#### Batch mode

 The application runs tests on all instances from the `tests/` directory and writes results under `results/`.
 Each instance is calculated 10 times.
 The results for each repetition as well as summary of instance results are logged in the console.

-## Interactive mode
+#### Interactive mode

 You need to select an input graph file.
-Then you can choose result cycle file path, statistics  `*.csv` file path, logging level (Info, Debug, Insane) and the number of repetitions of the algorithm.
-No choice (empty strings) means accepting default values: `<graph_name>_out.txt` cycle file, `results.csv` statistics file, 'Info' logging and 10 repetitions.
+Then you can choose result cycle file path, statistics  `*.csv` file path, the number of repetitions of the algorithm and whether the program should report memory usage.
+No choice (empty strings) means accepting default values: `<graph_name>_out.txt` cycle file, `results.csv` statistics file, 10 repetitions and no memory recording.

-Info logging does not influence the time of the algorithm itself.
-Debug logging outputs also intermediate results.
+## Graph Generator helper program

+The program generates random graph instances and saves them to `*.txt ` files according to the input file format for the `TSP` program.
+The generator parameters: graph sizes range, graph weights range, generator seed and output files location can be set in the code only.
+The program is not interactive, after launching and generating graphs it prints a message on the console and finishes.